Step-by-Step Small Group/Cell Group Meeting Plan

 Introduction to a seven-step small group meeting

 You know that something wonderful can happen when a group of people gets together to study what God has to say.
-Yet you might feel intimidated at the thought of leading a small group.
+Yet you might feel intimidated at the thought of leading a small group, or you might not know how to format or lead a small group.
 If so, you aren’t alone.
 I have led groups and taught classes hundreds of times.
 Before beginning many of them, I thought I wasn’t up to the task.
 Yet time after time, I prayed for God’s help and he came through.

-Whatever the topic you are studying, this easy to follow seven-step meeting plan can help you lead great small group Bible studies (or studies of other books).
+Whatever the topic you are studying, this easy to follow seven-step meeting plan shows you how to lead small group.
+It can help you format and lead great small group Bible studies or studies of other books.
 May God bless you as you lead your group.

 Your first small group meeting

 Introduce yourself and tell a little about your life.
 Ask everyone to introduce himself or herself.
-Discuss ground rules such as:
+Discuss your small group format, procedures, and ground rules such as:

 - Speak courteously and respectfully.